yogin/resque-pertry/README.md

 end
 ```

-The arguments will `user_id` and `image_id` will there be accessible as instance variable `@user_id` and `@image_id`
+The arguments `user_id` and `image_id` will then be accessible as instance variables `@user_id` and `@image_id`
-You can also specify a default value in your needs:
+You can also specify a default value for your needs:

 ```ruby
 needs :user_id, :image_id, :action => "delete"
 ```

-Finally you can specify if your job should be persistent or not, and if it is, the properties to retry failed persistent jobs:
+Finally you can specify if your job should be persistent or not, and if it is, the properties to retry failed persistent jobs.
+Non persistent jobs won't be retried at all.

 ```ruby
 class HeavyLiftingJob